OceanMixingGroup/mixingsoftware/CTD_Chipod/README.txt

 The file ‘process_chipod_script_template.m’ contains an example script that can be modified for a specific cruise.
 The folder ‘TestData’ contains processed CTD data and raw chi pod data for 1 cast (the processing template is set up to run for these files).
 This can be run to gain a better understanding of the processing and output, as well as testing after any changes to codes to ensure they still work.

 *Note* CTD-chipod processing and analysis is a work in progress.
 Any results should be considered with caution.
-If you have any questions about the processing, or plan to make any major changes to the codes, please contact Andy Pickering. (apickering@coas.oregon.state.edu)
+If you have any questions about the processing, or plan to make any major changes to the codes, please contact Andy Pickering. (apickering@coas.oregonstate.edu)